rarible/protocol/docs/getting-started/sdk-react-example.md

 This example will help you get started with the Rarible SDK.
 It is written using React.

-You can try our prepared [Example APP](https://github.com/rarible/sdk/tree/master/packages/example) with more functionality.
+You can try our prepared [Example APP](https://github.com/rarible/sdk/tree/master/packages/example) with advanced functionality.

 ## Create React App